jdcapa/ChemPhysConst/README.md

 ======================

-A small python library allowing access to atomic weights and isotopic compositions for all known chemical elements.
+A small python library allowing access to atomic weights and isotopic compositions and elemental properties for all known chemical elements.
 It is meant to be lightweight and fast due to the hdf5 database.

 Installation